 Human Papillomavirus Viruses (HPV)

-Very often, HPVs are spread during sexual activity—with or without penetration—involving direct contact (skin-to-skin) with the penis, scrotum, vagina, vulva, or anus of an infected person.
+HPVs are transmitted during sexual activity through skin-to-skin contact with the penis, scrotum, vagina, vulva or anus of an infected person.

 Women age 18 years or older who have not initiated vaccination must pay the cost of the vaccine if they wish to receive it.

-The vaccine used in the vaccination program (Gardasil™) will also prevent most genital warts (condylomata), 90% of which are caused by HPV types 6 and 11 contained in the vaccine.
-In Québec, about 20,000 people are afflicted each year.
-Other than being embarrassing and unpleasant, anogenital warts can require treatment spread over a number of medical appointments.
-The infection generally disappears on its own in most people.
+The vaccine used in the vaccination program (Gardasil®) can also prevent most ano-genital warts (condylomata)—90% of which are caused by HPV 6 and 11, which are covered by the vaccine.
+Approximately 14,000 people are affected by HPV every year in Québec.
+As well as being embarrassing and unpleasant, ano-genital warts can require treatment spread over numerous doctor’s appointments.
+For most people, the infection disappears on its own.